Nominate your favorite nurse

 When Kelly Muchmore takes her children to the doctor’s office, the nurses are the ones who stand out to her.
 They ask about school, day care and more – they know the kiddos just as well as the doctor does, she noted.

-“A lot of these nurses you see on a regular basis – you see them in public, you see them in the doctor's office and they get to know you and your family,” said the director of local sales and marketing for The Columbus Telegram.
+“A lot of these nurses you see on a regular basis – you see them in public, you see them in the doctor's office and they get to know you and your family,” said the director of local sales and marketing for The Schuyler Sun/ The Columbus Telegram/ Banner-Press.
 “They’re our frontline workers who have to deal with everything, day in and day out.
 Especially with the pandemic and everything.
 They were the ones going countless hours helping everybody.
 It’s nice to give them recognition for what they do.”

-For the second year, The Columbus Telegram will be honoring nurses in its “Nurses: The Heart of Health Care” publication.
+For the second year, The Schuyler Sun will be honoring nurses in its “Nurses: The Heart of Health Care” publication.
 Nominations are currently being collected, and the community is encouraged to participate.
 The last day to nominate a nurse is March 21.

 Lee Enterprises has been honoring nurses for a number of years, Muchmore said.
-Last year was the first year The Telegram participated – there were 11 winners among many nominations.
+Last year was the first year The Schuyler Sun participated – there were 11 winners among many nominations.

 People are also reading…

-The honorees were featured in The Telegram and received a printed, framed version of that page along with a gift certificate to Slumberland.
+The honorees were featured in the newspaper and received a printed, framed version of that page along with a gift certificate to Slumberland.

 With the COVID-19 pandemic, Muchmore noted that the nurses are right on the frontlines.
 This was all taken into account when it was decided to take part in the nurses publication.
 Nursing is a demanding field, she pointed out.